marcysutton/gatsby-site/content/posts/accessibility-jobs-specialized-mainstream/index.md

 Accessibility companies are a small world.
 Many of us have worked with each other and seen folks switch from one company to another for various reasons.
 There are  success stories and a wide range of opportunities from UX/Design to Software Engineering, Management, and QA.
 Some folks work on web, mobile, and accessibility standards.
 However, there are also less glowing company reviews.

-Despite the upside of an accessibility-aligned workplace, these companies can also have downsides causing employees to compromise other values: diversity, psychological safety, the ability to make contributions without hearing “stay in your lane”.
+Despite the upside of an accessibility-aligned workplace, these companies can have potential downsides causing employees to compromise other values: diversity, psychological safety, the ability to make contributions without hearing “stay in your lane”.
 Toxic leadership can drive good people out of any type of company, sure.
 But it’s better to know the full picture when forming your impression of a “do good” working environment.

 My advice is to interview people who work there currently and have worked there in the past to know what the culture is like.
 See some bonus questions at the end of this post for techniques on sniffing out problems in the interview stage.

 ### Making an impact on accessibility at “mainstream” companies